gerrowadat/log.andvari.net/content/pages/about.md

 <a href="/images/daveoc-typewriter.png"><img src="/images/daveoc-typewriter.png"/></a>

-I am an [SRE][sre], Engineering Leadership practitioner and [Coach](https://www.strategichopes.co/) based in Dublin, Ireland.
+I am an [SRE][sre]/Platform Engineer, Engineering Leadership practitioner and [Coach](https://www.strategichopes.co/) based in Dublin, Ireland.

+I'm currently VP of Engineering at [Astronomer](https://www.astronomer.io/), where I drive Reliability, Automation, and amplify general good sense across Engineering.

-I am currently freelancing as a technologist leadership consultant and coach.
-For more on the consulting end of things, see [Co-Servant Systems](https://coservant.systems).
-For coaching, see [Strategic Hopes](https://www.strategichopes.co/).
+Previous to this, I did some freelancing as a technologist leadership consultant and coach for a few years.
+[Co-Servant Systems](https://coservant.systems) was my practice (now defunct).
+For coaching, see [Strategic Hopes](https://www.strategichopes.co/) which I still do if you ask nicely.

-As far as full-time roles go, I was most recently VP of Engineering at [Twilio](https://www.twilio.com/), working on reliability strategery and leading the SRE group there.
+Previous to *that*, I was VP of Engineering at [Twilio](https://www.twilio.com/), working on reliability strategery and leading the SRE group there.

 Previous to that, I was Sr. Director of Engineering at [elastic.co](https://www.elastic.co), building and scaling Elastic Cloud.